 Goldilocks evidence for reasonably arguable case determination still needed for employer to discharge onus

-The Supreme Court further review what is needed for a reasonably arguable case determination under s81A of the Act - make sure you have enough evidence to discharge the onus and think about what directions the Tribunal could go with the evidence you have presented.
+The Supreme Court further reviewed what is needed for a reasonably arguable case determination under s81A of the Act - make sure you have enough evidence to discharge the onus and think about what directions the Tribunal may make with the evidence you have presented.

 - This is an appeal by an employer from a decision from the Workers Rehabilitation and Compensation Tribunal (Tribunal) regarding s81A of the Workers Rehabilitation and Compensation Act 1988 (the Act).

 - The question for determination by the Supreme Court was whether the worker was suffering from an injury which is a recurrence, aggravation, acceleration, exacerbation or deterioration of any pre-existing injury or disease as prescribed in s3(1) of the Act, and if so, whether the worker’s employment was the major or most significant contributing factor to that recurrence, aggravation, acceleration, exacerbation or deterioration.